Research banner image

 Application

-Approximately seven projects will be funded depending on funds available for the 2023 project period (March 2023 to December 2023); each faculty member will receive up to $3000 to cover student wages, supplies, and necessary travel.
-As part of the 2023 UROP experience, undergraduate student researchers and their mentors will take part in the national Sea Grant Community Engaged Internship (CEI) program.
-Participants will have the opportunity to interface with a national network, access to professional development opportunities, and more.
+Approximately seven projects will be funded depending on funds available for the 2025 project period (March 2025 to December 2025); each faculty member will receive up to $3,500 to cover student wages, supplies and necessary travel.
+As part of the 2025 UROP experience, undergraduate student researchers and their mentors will take part in the national Sea Grant Community Engaged Internship (CEI) program.
+Participants will have the opportunity to interface with a national network, access to professional development opportunities and more.
 Both student wages and academic credit may be earned concurrently if the policies of your institution allow this practice.
 Faculty mentors of full-time undergraduate students at Louisiana colleges and universities are eligible to submit applications.

 Applications must demonstrate the proposed project’s connection and benefit to Louisiana’s coastal communities.
 We encourage applications from individuals and institutions serving groups that are traditionally underrepresented in STEM fields.

-A UROP proposal is limited to a three-page narrative.
-Tables, graphs, and references can be attached in the Additional Documents section and are not included in the three-page limit.
+A UROP proposal is limited to a three-page narrative single-spaced.
+Font must be at least 11-point type size.
+All margins should be one inch.
+Tables, graphs and references can be attached in the Additional Documents section and are not included in the three-page limit.
 Any proposal narrative that goes over the three-page limit will be disqualified.

 The narrative portion must include the following information: